New-dev0/TgTwitterStreamer/README.md

 - `TRACK_USERS` - usernames for Person on Twitter, you want to Track/get Tweets of.
 Seperated by space if more. ex - "newdev0 drdo"
 - `TO_CHAT` - Id of Chat, where you want to recieve Tweets.

-## Warning
- - Tweepy Twitter Streamer doesnt Stop Itself, used to get continous TWEETS, may Raise Heroku Warning and give Problem.

 ## Thanks to
 - [Dan](https://github.com/delivrance) for [Pyrogram](https://github.com/pyrogram/pyrogram)